daveta/analytics/troubleshooting_timeout.md

 ## No Application Insights Events from ASP.Net Web API
-If you are receiving 500 errors and there are no further events within Application Insights from your bot, check the following:
+If you are receiving timeout errors and there are no further events within Application Insights from your bot, check the following:
 **Ensure bot runs locally**
 Make sure your bot runs locally first with the emulator.
 **Ensure configuration files are being copied**